U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Mayida Zaal (Montclair State University)

-Meital Yaniv (University of California, Riverside, Chaffey College)
+Meital Yaniv (University of California Riverside and Chaffey College)

 Melanie Bush (Adelphi University)